 As a result, they may find it hard to relate to Gen Z in terms of the latest technological trends.
 The lack of computer access in their adolescence allows them to relate with baby boomers at work.

 Gen X are pessimists

 Because they grew up as a sandwich generation, Gen X’s work ethic is said to be centered on pessimism.
 Gen X prefers stability over risk because they serve as crucial connectors at work and home with their families.

-Some people think that Generation X’s work ethic portrays a “risk it all” attitude.
+Some think Generation X’s work ethic portrays a “risk it all” attitude.
 This contrasts with the statement above, which states that they prefer stability over taking a risk.

 They are considered to be rebellious and regressive.
-Meaning Gen X employees are less likely to receive promotions at work.
+This means Gen X employees are less likely to receive promotions at work.

 Gen X work ethic: 5 characteristics

 We shouldn’t categorize, label, or stereotype any demographic or generation.
 However, knowing the history and perceptions of a particular generation may help us better comprehend their varied opinions, worldviews, and work ethics.